 Applicants are requested to acquaint themselves with the BSF regulation for this NSF-BSF program before they submit applications.
-The forms and regulations can be downloaded from the BSF website (https://www.bsf.org.il/funding-opportunities/nsf-bsf-joint-research-grants/the-programs/).
+The forms and regulations can be downloaded from the BSF website (www.bsf.org.il) under 'Guidelines and Forms'.

 Questions regarding the applicability of the proposed research for this program should be directed by the U.S. partner to the program officer at the NSF.